dimitriaatos/prepared/main.typ

   To reduce the computational complexity of the proposed model, the scattering of waves from the nut to the finger is disregarded.
   This means that no reflections or coefficient multiplications occur from _nut_ to _bridge_.
   This SJ will be referred to as the _single-sided_ SJ, a depiction can be seen in @fig-waveguide_simple_sj.
-  Although this might seem like a crude simplification, comparing audio outputs reveals that the only discernible effect of the _single-sided_ SJ is a "metallic" or "rough" quality, which is an acceptable compromise for the purpose of this paper.
+  Although this might seem like a crude simplification, comparing audio outputs reveals that the only discernible effect of the _single-sided_ SJ is a "metallic" or "rough" quality (evaluated in #ref(<evaluation>)), which is an acceptable compromise for the purpose of this paper.

   #figure(
     include "figures/wg-simple-sj.typ",